 4. You have insurance and other important documents

 Ensuring you have valid travel insurance is important and not just for your own safety, but sometimes border control may ask for evidence you have it.
 Luckily in many places it’s extremely easy to buy insurance online and sometimes even airlines offer this when booking.

-As well as insurance you should also ensure you have any other important documents, such as proof of your accommodation and itinerary etc (depending on what your destination requires).
+As well as your insurance you should also ensure you have any other important documents, such as proof of your accommodation and itinerary etc (depending on what your destination requires).